jarviscanada/jarvis_data_eng_YajivLuckheenarain/sql/README.md

     \c exercises
     ```

 You should be able to start answering these questions through your queries from this point on.
+You can ignore the following Table Setup as they are created through the clubdata.sql script.
+It is there to help you understand what the data you are working with looks like.

 # SQL Queries